Bensley7/ML_TEST_SERVIER/README.md

 3. Install Docker from [https://docs.docker.com/install/](https://docs.docker.com/install/)
 4. `docker build -t servier .`
 5. `docker run -it servier:latest bash`
+6. In order to run the project with external data (data_single_train, val etc ...), group these data in a single folder in the host machine (let call the full path $servier_data_path) and then run the following that binds (mounts) docker folder with host machine folder `docker run -v $servier_data_path:/opt/app/data -it servier bash` Note that $servier_data_path should be an absolute path

 ## Run Project